vikkihuangkexin/AgeAnno/README.md

 Database introduction:

-we annotated 5 580 aging-related genes collected from six public resources based on 1 678 610 cells from 28 healthy tissue samples with ages ranging from 0 to 110 years.
+scAgeAnno annotated 5 580 aging-related genes collected from six public resources based on 1 678 610 cells from 28 healthy tissue samples with ages ranging from 0 to 110 years.
 For scRNA data, first, we performed differential gene expression analysis for aging-related genes (DEGs) in each cell type and identified tissue- and cell-type-specific DEGs between different age groups.
 Then, we annotated aging-related DEGs into three aging-related biological categories, including immune genes, telomere maintenance genes, and circadian genes.
 To better understand the potential mechanisms of aging-related genes, we performed enrichment analysis and transcriptomic variation analysis to determine aging effect on gene transcriptional noise;